filterAdaptive Groups

-Learn how to configure Adaptive Groups with the the MTA API to create groups that auto-populate over time.
+Learn how to configure Adaptive Groups with the Mobile Text Alerts API to create groups that auto-populate over time.

 With Adaptive Groups, you can automatically segment subscribers based on predefined criteria.
-Once configured these groups will auto-populate with subscribers meeting the defined conditions without the need for manual intervention.
+Once configured, these groups auto-populate with subscribers who meet the defined conditions, without manual intervention.
 This ongoing audience segmentation enables targeted messaging for smarter, data-driven campaigns.

 This page explains how to create and configure Adaptive Groups using the Mobile Text Alerts API.
-Click here for more details about using Adaptive Groups in the platform dashboard.
+Click herearrow-up-right for more details about using Adaptive Groups in the platform dashboard.

 Manage Adaptive Groups with the API

-Adaptive Groups use the same API endpoints as standard groups for all actions but utilize additional request fields for the metadata about the Adaptive Group settings.
+Adaptive Groups use the same API endpoints as standard groups for all actions, but they use additional request fields for Adaptive Group settings.

 Create an Adaptive Group

-Adaptive groups are created using the same POST /groups endpoint that is used for standard groups.
-A group will be stored as an Adaptive Group when the settings field is included as a request field.
+Adaptive Groups are created using the same POST /groups endpoint used for standard groups.
+A group will be stored as an Adaptive Group when the settings field is included in the request body.

 settings object definition: